AntoniosBarotsis/antoniosbarotsis.github.io/content/posts/p2p-groceries.md

-The other 4 bullet points were easily solved by making a barely-functional mobile app over the course of two weeks or so because engineers like nothing more than looking at a pretty decent wheel someone else created and thinking "I could make that but worse" and then doing just that!
+The other 4 bullet points were easily solved by making a barely-functional mobile app over the course of two weeks or so because engineers like nothing more than looking at a pretty decent wheel someone else created and thinking "I could reinvent that but worse" and then doing just that!

 > At the time of writing this, I'm waiting on the maintainer of the BLE crate(s) I wanted to use to respond to
 > an issue I've been having (I think it might be on the crate's end but we'll see) so right now I am not actually
 > using BLE but [mDNS]!
 >
-> This should be near-trivial to change in the code but it is worth pointing out because, _though
+> This should be near-trivial to change in the code[^1] but it is worth pointing out because, _though
 > I haven't tested this_, I doubt that mDNS is allowed in public networks, like supermarket WiFi.
 So _technically_ the
 > app is kinda useless at the moment, obviously I made it for fun so I don't care but yea.